m-parchami/KNTU_CV_2021/README.md

 The full project description can be found in the PDF file on this repo.
 In addition, there is a basic implementation of the part 1 (player detection) in Python.
 The code was just a quick and simple implementation for me to test whether the goal can be achieved by students.

+Full implementation can be accessed from the sample implementations at the end of this document.
 ## Part 1

 Given an input video of a soccer match from a static angle, students are asked to provide a 2D map of the field (bird's eye view).
 Therefore, they should implement a fairly accurate detection method, and then use perspective transform to project the positions on a 2D map.
 Another approach is to first warp the image with perspective transform, and then apply a detection method.